diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 ## M

+**mdBook**
+A command-line tool for creating online books with Markdown, commonly used for technical documentation and architecture libraries.

 **Markdown**
 A lightweight markup language used for creating formatted text using plain text, commonly used for documentation, README files, and technical writing.
 Simple, portable, and works well with AI grammar tools.